 All business transactions can be stated in terms of changes in the three elements of this accounting basic equation which is to the base of all guidelines such as the Generally Accepted Accounting Principles GAAP:

 Learn more about the above accounting basic equation and debits/credits.
 A trial balance should have the same debit and credit balances at the end of the calendar year or fiscal year.

 Accounting systems are designed to show the increases and decreases in each part of the above accounting basic equation in a separate record.
 This record is called an account.

 Similar records would be kept for income statement items, such as revenue, wage expenses or employee salaries, cost of goods cogs such as labor, rent expenses, etc., that will result in the net income or total earnings of a company.

-A group of accounts which contains all of the balance sheet and income statement accounts is called a general accounting ledger.
+A group of accounts that contains all of the balance sheet and income statement or profit & loss statement accounts is called a general accounting ledger.
 An entry in the ledger is known as a journal entry.
-A list of the accounts in the ledger is called a chart of accounts.
+A list of the accounts in the general ledger is called a chart of accounts.